 The Alcoholism Treatment Digest attests to the early interests of physicians towards treating patients with substance use.
 Judging from the tables of contents accompanying each issue for better searching, topics represent a broad spectrum of treatment options and methods from pharmaceutical products to attending meetings with Alcoholics Anonymous.
 Notable is the range of populations singled out for treatment and the language used in these reviews, the latter is definitely worth its own post!

 The oldest alcohol research institution in the United States, now called the Center of Alcohol and Substance Use Studies, which publishes the oldest and longest running scholarly journal in the field, now called the Journal of Studies on Alcohol and Drugs, is still at Rutgers.
-So are the copies of the Alcoholism Treatment Digest, in print in the Rutgers Libraries Annex and online in RUcore.
+So are the copies of the Alcoholism Treatment Digest: in print in the Rutgers Libraries Annex and online in RUcore.

 Acknowledgments

 It takes a village.
-Many thanks to Jamey Silverstein, library associate in the Annex and Isaiah Beard, digital data curator at RUL, for their contributions to this side project of the big one, the Digital Alcohol Studies Archive.
+Many thanks to Jamey Silverstein, library associate in the RUL Annex and Isaiah Beard, digital data curator at RUL, for their contributions to this side project of the big one, the Digital Alcohol Studies Archive.